The information below is applicable to 2021/22 entry.

 Our Erasmus+ programme is open to students from our European exchange partners.
 If your university isn't one of our exchange partners, you could apply to our Study Abroad programme.

 The Erasmus+ programme is best suited to undergraduate students in the third year of a four-year degree or the second year of a three-year degree.

 Check your eligibility

-- You must be currently enrolled in a European institution of higher education who we have an exchange agreement with.
-Check with your home university if you are unsure.
+- You must be currently enrolled in a European institution of higher education with whom we have an exchange agreement.
+Check with your home university if you are unsure;

-- You must be nominated by your home university for the appropriate subject.
+- You must be nominated by your home university in the subject area that matches our exchange agreement;

-- You must have completed at least one year of study at university level by the start of your Bristol studies.
+- You must have completed at least one year of study at university level by the start of your Bristol studies or 2 years if you are enrolled on a 4-year undergraduate degree;